 Three meetings were held, on 10 and 20 January and 21 February 2005, enabling five reviews to be considered.
 For each topic review that was considered, the summary comments/findings, conclusions and any recommendations are set out below.
-Please note that in the case of section 3.1.4 the sub-group decided to make a more detailed report.
+In the case of the Adaptations review (section 3.1.4) the sub-group decided to make a more detailed report.